codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

       - CF_SUBMODULE_UPDATE_RECURSIVE=<boolean to determine if modules should be recursively updated>
 ```

-The Github token can be either defined in the pipeline on its own as an environment variable, or fetched from
+The GitHub token can be either defined in the pipeline on its own as an environment variable, or fetched from
 the existing [GIT integration]({{site.baseurl}}/docs/integrations/git-providers/) as shown in the previous section.